 '''

 git commit -am 'Pulled updated translations from Transifex and converted to .mo' git push

 '''

-8. Create a new tag for the new version and push that too:
+8. Create a new tag for the new version and push that too.
+Travis CI should deploy the new version directly to PyPI once it's finished building:

 '''

-git tag -a v2.X.X
+git tag -a v2.X

 git push --tags

 '''